mfaks/Go-Bowling--Multiplayer/README.md

 • With the second roll, the player can knock down 0 pins up to the number of pins remaining from the first roll.

-• If the player knocks down all 10 pins in their first roll of a frame, then that is called a strike(X), and the player doesn’t get a second roll/chance to knock down any remaining pins in that frame.
+• 10 pins in their first roll of a frame, then that is called a strike(X), and the player doesn’t get a second roll/chance to knock down any remaining pins in that frame.

 • If the player knocks down all 10 pins in a frame using two rolls, then it is called a spare (/).